Discretely sampled signals and the rough Hoff process: Abstract

 \section{Abstract}

-{ Sampling a $d$-dimensional continuous semimartingale $X:[0,1] \rightarrow \mathbb{R}^d$ at times $D=(t_i)$, we construct a lead-lag path; to be precise, a piecewise-linear, axis-directed process $X^D: [0,1] \rightarrow \mathbb{R}^{2d}$ comprised of a past and future component.
-We call such an object the Hoff process and when lifting it to its natural rough path enhancement, we consider the question of convergence as the latency of our sampling becomes finer.
-We find that the It\^{o} integral can be recovered from a sequence of random ODEs driven by the components of $X^D$.
-This is in contrast to the usual Stratonovich integral limit suggested by the classical Wong-Zakai theorem \cite{eugene1965relation}. }
+{ We introduce a canonical method for transforming a discrete sequential data set into an associated rough path made up of lead-lag increments.
+In particular, by sampling a $d$-dimensional continuous semimartingale $X:[0,1] \rightarrow \mathbb{R}^d$ at a set of times $D=\{t_i\}$, we construct a piecewise linear, axis-directed process $X^D: [0,1] \rightarrow \mathbb{R}^{2d}$ comprised of a past and future component.
+We call such an object the Hoff process associated with the discrete data $\{X_{t}\}_{t_i\in D}$.
+The Hoff process can be lifted to its natural rough path enhancement and we consider the question of convergence as the sampling frequency increases.
+We prove that the It\^{o} integral can be recovered from a sequence of random ODEs driven by the components of $X^D$.
+This is in contrast to the usual Stratonovich integral limit suggested by the classical Wong-Zakai Theorem \cite{eugene1965relation}.
+Such random ODEs have a natural interpretation in the context of mathematical finance.} \end{changemargin}